bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 #### Weave

-Weave operates at layer 2 of the OSI layer and uses the VXLAN protocol to overlay a layer 2 network on an existing network, Weave uses Open Vswitch kernel module to program the kernels FDB.
+Weave operates at layer 2 of the OSI layer and uses the VXLAN protocol to overlay a layer 2 network on an existing network, Weave uses Open vSwitch kernel module to program the kernels FDB.
 Weave only requires port 6783 (TCP and UDP) and port 6784 (UDP) open on the nodes that need to participate in the overlay network.
 Pods on the overlay network can then transparently communicate with each other like they were all plugged into the same switch.

-The VXLAN is a relatively new protocol, the VXLAN RFC ([RFC 7348](https://tools.ietf.org/html/rfc7348)) was published in August 2014.
+The VXLAN is a relatively new protocol; the VXLAN RFC ([RFC 7348](https://tools.ietf.org/html/rfc7348)) was published in August 2014.

 #### Calico